sudhamshu091/AICySec/README.md

 AI for Cybersecurity

 # Motivation
-Any Cyber Security Company in the present scenario doesn't use AI efficiently and extensively.
+Any Cyber Security Company in the present scenario doesn't use AI efficiently and extensively for VAPT.

-This is an ambitious project trying to build AI based VAPT for Mobile and Web.
+This is an ambitious project trying to implement the same from scratch.

+# Entrypoints